mstable/MIPs/TDP/tdp-33.md

 ## Simple Summary

-This request is to propose the creation of an mStable Community subDAO and seek ongoing funding for mStable community initiatives including the Metanaut Coordinape circle, payment of Discord Moderators, providing MTA for tipping in Discord, and running events and giveaways for the broader mStable community.
+This request is to propose the creation of an mStable Community subDAO and seek ongoing funding for mStable community initiatives including the Metanaut Coordinape circle, payment of DAO Signers from the community, payment of Discord Moderators, providing MTA for tipping in Discord, and running events and giveaways for the broader mStable community.

 ## Abstract